Streamlinelv/cartbounty/README.md

 * \#billing_phone
 * etc.

+Since version 2.0.1 plugin also uses WooCommerce Checkout form input field class "input-text" in order to trigger save action from all form fields.

 If WordPress changes the location of "admin-ajax.php" file, then will have to update it.

 Plugin dependencies: